Magnetic phase diagram and spin Hamiltonian of antiferromagnet Cs$_2$CoI$_4$: Experimental results

 Cooling curves of the thermal expansion at several applied magnetic fields for \textbf{H} $||$ \textbf{b} are shown in Fig~\ref{fig:Strictionc}(a). $T_N$ decreases with increasing field while retaining the asymmetry.
 At 7~T, the low temperature tail of the peak pushes $\alpha(T)$ to finite values as $T$ $\rightarrow$ 0, which indicates the onset of the low temperature features as observed in specific heat.
 In addition, up and down sweeping magnetostriction coefficient ($\lambda(H) = \frac{1}{\mu_0L}\frac{\partial \Delta L}{\partial H}$) curves at several temperatures are visible in Fig~\ref{fig:Strictionc}(b).
 Just like in thermal expansion, the anomalies display an asymmetry towards higher fields.
-These measurements also show very little linear and quadratic components, and are mostly dominated by cubic-like tails ($H^3$) of the peaks at the phase boundaries.
+These measurements also show very few linear and quadratic components, and are mostly dominated by cubic-like tails ($H^3$) of the peaks at the phase boundaries.
 The asymmetric peaks at the phase boundary show only minor hysteresis.
 To extract the transition temperatures and fields, the curves were fitted phenomenologically.

-At lower temperatures, additional field-dependent measurements with \textbf{H} $||$ \textbf{a} and \textbf{b} of sample dilation $\Delta L$ $||$ \textbf{b} [Fig.~\ref{fig:Striction}(a, c)] and the magnetostriction coefficient [Fig.~\ref{fig:Striction}(b, d)] offer a different perspective on the low temperature features observed in specific heat.
+At lower temperatures, additional field-dependent measurements with \textbf{H} $||$ \textbf{a} and \textbf{b} of sample dilation $\Delta L$ $||$ \textbf{b} [Figs.~\ref{fig:Striction}(a, c)] and the magnetostriction coefficient [Figs.~\ref{fig:Striction}(b, d)] offer a different perspective on the low-temperature features observed in specific heat.
 At lowest temperatures of 200~mK, the scans reveal two well separated anomalies at 6.5 and 8.5~T along \textbf{b}, and two broader overlapping features at 8 and 10.5~T along \textbf{a}.
 These are roughly consistent with low temperature magnetization slope changes [Fig.~\ref{fig:LT_mag}], indicating potential magnetic phase transitions.
-With increasing temperature the features gradually broaden.
-The two anomalies are well separated to the lowest temperatures, in contrast with the apparent merging of the specific heat anomalies in both orientations [Fig.~\ref{fig:HC}].
+With increasing temperature, the features gradually broaden.
+The two anomalies are well separated down to the lowest temperatures, in contrast with the apparent merging of the specific heat anomalies in both orientations [Fig.~\ref{fig:HC}].
 To determine the peak positions, the anomalies have been phenomenologically fitted.
-Along \textbf{b}, the LRO dome appears at highest fields and lowest temperatures and merges with the rightmost feature for increasing temperatures.
+Along \textbf{b}, the LRO dome appears at the highest fields and lowest temperatures and merges with the rightmost feature for increasing temperatures.